Belrose

 Belrose is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Belrose, as per the latest Census evaluation, 79.3% of dwellings were houses, with the remaining 20.7% consisting of semi-detached homes, apartments, and other dwelling types.
-In comparison, Sydney metropolitan area had 57.6% houses and 42.4% other dwellings.
+Belrose's dwelling structures, as per the latest Census, consisted of 79.3% houses and 20.7% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 57.6% houses and 42.4% other dwellings.
 Home ownership in Belrose stood at 45.7%, with mortgaged dwellings at 42.5% and rented ones at 11.8%.
-The median monthly mortgage repayment in the area was $3,464, exceeding Sydney metro's average of $3,000.
-Meanwhile, the median weekly rent in Belrose was $885, higher than Sydney metro's $592.
-Nationally, Belrose's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $3,464, higher than Sydney metro's average of $3,000.
+The median weekly rent in Belrose was $885, compared to Sydney metro's $592.
+Nationally, Belrose's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing